 Editors Note: Before we answer the above question, a brief message noting the passing of Zizi Jeanmaire, the Paris-born chanteuse/dancer extraordinaire who logged a six-decade career entertaining audiences worldwide from the Paris Opera to Broadway to a smattering of Hollywood films in the Fifties (eg. she danced with Bing Crosby in 1956’s Anything Goes; her first movie was 1952’s Hans Christian Andersen starring Danny Kaye).
 Most of her limited film work was in her native France (see one-sheet below) where she was an established star.

-Frank remembers a time in the mid-1980’s, when marooned in a Milan waiting out a delayed flight, was stuck in a dull hotel.
+Frank remembers a time in the mid-1980’s, when marooned in Milan, Italy waiting out a delayed flight, was stuck in a dull hotel.
 Flipping on the tv resulted in a musical-variety program splashed across the tube, the kind of show that domestic tv had long abandoned.
 And there she was (about 60 at the time).
 Zizi Jeanmaire, slim, athletic, slightly naughty and surrounded by a scantily clad chorus (both male and female, as recalled).
 Enough said that Zizi performed her highly choreographed act with an infectious energy and good humor that night — lifting the mood in that dismal hotel room to unheard of heights.
 Zizi Jeanmaire, died on July 17 in Switzerland.
 She was 96.

 Now back to our opening question.
 The answer: no, we haven’t forgotten Mae West, but we welcome the chance to recall her exploits.